cl-illc/nlp1/index.md

 An important component of the course is a hands-on practical, in which the students will have the opportunity to implement a number of language processing methods and perform experiments on a real-world task: sentiment analysis of movie reviews.

+The lectures will cover the following topics:

+## Assessment

+- exams 50%,
+- practical (group work) 50%